 It involves drawing the world around you while on location.
-You can sketch out your local farmer’s market, museums, beaches, temples, concerts, parks –you name it, you can sketch it!
-It’s a great way to document the world you live in or the attractions you visit while on vacation.
+You can sketch out your local farmer’s market, museums, beaches, temples, concerts, parks –you name it; you can sketch it!
+It’s a great way to document the world you live in or visit attractions while on vacation.

 This hobby is also a great way to meet new people!
-The urban sketching community has skyrocketed in popularity in the past ten years with sketch crawls happening all over the world (they’re like bar crawls except for artists).
+The urban sketching community has skyrocketed in popularity in the past ten years with sketch crawls happening worldwide (they’re like bar crawls except for artists).

 Even if you’re not the best artist, this hobby is definitely one I recommend for everyone to try out.

 Collage art is one of the many great hobbies for teens.
 It allows for an incredible range of creativity as it can utilize a variety of materials and mediums.

 Most likely, you’ll have everything you already need at home.
 All you need is paper and adhesive (like glue or tape) and you’re good to go.